 A few years ago, Willow Creek Community Church had a vision to give Christmas presents to every inmate in an Illinois prison.
 This year alone, the church packed and delivered 70,000 presents to prisoners.

-The vision came after Bill Hybels, the founder of Willow Creek, read Matthew 25:35-36 and felt particularly moved to fulfill the instruction to visit prisoners.
+The vision for the prison ministry came from a reading of Matthew 25:35-36.
 Being remembered (let alone visited) is a huge felt need for inmates, who sometimes feel so forgotten it’s “like you ain’t even in the world no more,” according to one young man.

 In the following video, you can see the sanctuary of Willow Creek’s campus in Illinois transformed into a makeshift North Pole workshop as members sit and stand in the rows to assemble 70,000 gift packs.